How To Work With Brands with Less Than 10K Followers

 Over the past two years, I've worked with 100+ brands for sponsored posts, giveaways, product reviews, and more - all with less than 7K followers.
 I've been able to make extra cash, and receive thousands of dollars worth of free product not because I have the most followers, but because I have set myself up for success in the way I represent myself online, communicate with brands, execute campaigns, and continue to build and maintain relationships.

 Whether you have thousands of followers, or just a few hundred, I want to share my best tips and tricks with you so you start collaborating with brands and putting your insight and/or content creation skills to use in exchange for product or compensation.
+This three-part series is going to help you set yourself up for success, learn how to best reach out to brands, and where to look to find collaboration opportunities.

 These tips will help you position yourself as an account brands can’t wait to work with - even with a small following!